justinemter/pseudo-channel/README.md

 - [ ] Add movie / commercial support.

 ## How to use:
-For the controller, use a linux VM (Debian installed w/ minimal resources), or an old laptop w/ Ubunutu or a raspberry pi w/ Jessie...or something similar.
+For the controller, use a linux VM (Debian installed w/ minimal resources), or an old laptop w/ Ubuntu or a raspberry pi w/ Jessie...or something similar.
+You also may need to login to your Plex server and add the IP of the controller in Settings -> Server -> Advanced Settings -> Network, under "List of IP addresses and networks that are allowed without auth".
 Then download this repo to your users home folder and follow this guide:

 1. Install [python plex api](https://github.com/pkkid/python-plexapi)
 2. Edit the pseudo_config.py file to add your server URL / Plex token ([how to find it](https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token)).